How To Cope With A Chronically Ill Spouse (In The Most Supportive Ways)

 Build a Supportive Community for Yourself

 This community of people can include friends, family members, therapists and members of caregiver support groups.
 It is important for your supportive community to listen and give you a much needed distraction from caregiving.
+They may ask how your chronically ill loved one is doing.
+Give yourself permission to communicate as much (or as little) as you’d like to help you feel connected with others and enjoy yourself.

 Next Steps for Chronic Illness Management